The Rheumatology Journey

 Day Case Unit

 It may sometimes be that the treatment you require is in the form of intravenous therapy.
-This form of treatment takes place on the Greenlea Unit (ward 7) at Huddersfield Royal Infirmary.
-This involves attending the unit where our Rheumatology Staff Nurse Michelle will be waiting to greet you, along with one of Clinical Nurse Specialists to talk you through the treatment process.
+This form of treatment takes place on Wednesdays in the Greenlea Unit (ward 7) at Huddersfield Royal Infirmary.
+This involves attending the unit where our Rheumatology nursing team will be waiting to greet you and talk you through the treatment process.
 A small needle (cannula) will be inserted into a vein, leaving a tiny plastic tube in place to administer your treatment.
 Depending on the treatment, you could be there anything from 1 hour up to 6 hours, but you will be informed of the duration prior to attending.
 Depending on the length of your treatment, lunch will be offered.
 Refreshments are always to hand.

 Once your infusion is complete the cannula will be removed and you will be informed what the next steps will be.

 If you need further help from us